 8.4.
 Winding Up Arrangements.
 Upon the expiration of the Parties' sale and purchase obligations under this Agreement, any monies, penalties or other charges due and owing Seller shall be paid, any corrections or adjustments to payments previously made shall be determined, and any refunds due Buyer made, within 60 Days.
 Any Imbalances in receipts or deliveries shall be corrected to zero balance within 60 Days.
 All indemnity and confidentiality obligations and audit rights shall survive the termination of this Agreement.
 The Parties' obligations provided in this Agreement shall remain in effect for the purpose of complying herewith.

 8.5.
 Applicable Law.
 THIS AGREEMENT AND EACH TRANSACTION AND THE RIGHTS AND DUTIES OF THE PARTIES ARISING OUT OF THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
 THE PARTIES AGREE THAT THIS AGREEMENT AND ALL TRANSACTIONS SHALL BE ACCEPTED AND FORMED IN THE STATE OF TEXAS ACCORDING TO THE PROCEDURES HEREIN SET FORTH.
+With respect to any suit, action or proceedings relating to this Agreement and each Transaction, each party irrevocably submits to the exclusive jurisdiction of the state and federal district courts located in Harris County, Texas, and the parties further irrevocably waive trial by jury in such courts.